KathiWinter/emergent-cooperation/README.md

 Example: `python train.py CoinGame-2 MATE-TD` to run AutoMATE w.
 Synchronized Consensus in the Coin Game 2.

 The available domains and algorithms are listed below.
-Algorithms marked with an asterisk (\*) are not used in the experiments but are left for reference and potential future work.

 The scripts `run-analysis.sh` and `run-evaluation.sh` include all commands to reproduce my experiments.